Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Last action: January 12, 2026

-Companion bill to SB5302.
-Would restrict government purchase of drones from covered foreign entities.
+House companion to SB 5302.
+Would restrict state and local government purchase of small UAS from covered foreign entities.

 Last action: January 12, 2026